ciglenecki/lumen-audio/README.md

 - [x] train some model Fluffy
 - [x] Wav2Vec2 feature extractor only
 - [x] move spectrogram chunking to collate
+- [x] prototype pretraining phase:
+  - Shuffle parts of the spectrogram in the following way: (16x16 grid)
+    - shuffle 15% of patches
+    - electra, is the patch shuffled?
 ______________________________________________________________________

 ## 🏆 Team members